hmlongco/Resolver/Documentation/Containers.md

 }
 ```

-Resolver creates a main container that it uses as it's default container for all static registrations.
+Resolver creates a *main* container that it uses as its default container for all static registrations.
 It also defines a *root* contrainer that defaults to pointing to the *main* container.

 ## Static Registration Functions